 Cab Calloway's orchestra brought its "Brown Sugar" revue to the club in 1930, replacing Ellington's orchestra after its departure in 1931.
 Lena Horne began at the Cotton Club as a chorus girl at the age of sixteen and sang "Sweeter than Sweet" with Calloway.
 Dorothy Dandridge performed at the club with her sister Vivian while part of the Dandridge Sisters, Tap dancers Bill "Bojangles" Robinson, Sammy Davis Jr. (as part of the Will Mastin Trio), and the Nicholas Brothers too.
 After appearing at the Cotton Club, the entire show starring Adelaide Hall was taken out on a road tour across America.
 Madden's goal for the Cotton Club was to provide "authentic black entertainment to a wealthy, whites-only audience."
 In June 1935, the Cotton Club opened its doors to black patrons.
-In preparation for the Joe Louis fight the club planned a gala and, "extended an open invitation to the Sepians."
+In preparation for the Joe Louis fight, the club planned a gala and, "extended an open invitation to the Sepians."
 The club closed temporarily in 1936 after the race riot in Harlem the previous year.
 Carl Van Vechten vowed to boycott the club for having such racist policies as refusing entry to blacks.